Tell me something…

 The next morning I’d wake up, immediately reach for my phone, and when I saw that she had not gotten back to me, I’d stay in bed all day, feeling too sorry for myself to face the day without her love.

-I knew that my unresolved relationship patterns were following me around like a secret assassin sabotaging my romances one by one.
+It had become obvious that my unresolved relationship patterns were following me around like a secret assassin sabotaging my romances one by one.

 Only, this time, I refused to take it lying down.